U.S. value fund managers betting shift to value stocks won't last

 “People have been looking at these huge tech companies with strong balance sheets almost as a safety play,” he said.

-Any shift away from that mindset could continue to help companies like brokerage firm E Trade Financial Corp, which is up more than 9% since the start of the month, he said.
+Any shift away from that mindset could continue to help companies like brokerage firm E Trade Financial Corp (ETFC.O), which is up more than 9% since the start of the month, he said.

 “There are lots of companies out there that the market has ignored because their stories have not been perfect,” he said.

-The surge in value stocks could help push the broad stock market to new highs as investor fears of an imminent recession ease, said Charles Lemonides, founder of hedge-fund ValueWorks LLC, who has been moving into shares of companies like United Natural Foods Inc and Transocean Ltd.
+The surge in value stocks could help push the broad stock market to new highs as investor fears of an imminent recession ease, said Charles Lemonides, founder of hedge-fund ValueWorks LLC, who has been moving into shares of companies like United Natural Foods Inc (UNFI.N) and Transocean Ltd (RIGN.S).

 The benchmark S&P 500 is about 1.2% below its record high of 3,027.98.